-Over the time, he started added content not also about Arduino, but also about other subjects like Raspberry Pi, ESP8266, Node-RED, and Home Automation.
+Over the time, he started added content not only about Arduino, but also about other subjects like Raspberry Pi, ESP8266, Node-RED, and Home Automation.

 Random Nerd Tutorials is a community with more than 100,000 followers!
 You can also be part of the Random Nerd Tutorials community by subscribing to our blog.
 New content is published every week.